 Introduction to Server

 A computer program or a device that provides functionalities to other computer programs known as clients or customers is called a server.
 This entire architecture is called client-server architecture.
 The single process of the architecture is distributed to the entire processes of computation of devices or programs.
-Server works on the network and manages network resources.
+It basically works on the network and manages network resources.
 No other tasks can be assigned to the server and it does not do other tasks.
 Once operated, a single computer can carry out multiple programs of the server at a time.
-In simple words, server provides data to other computers.
+In simple words, it provides data to other computers.

 Example: Let take the example of basic Client-Server model for better understanding :

 By referring to the above diagram we can conclude :

 By the above diagram, you can clearly understand that the client is making a request which is fed to Server and after processing it reply with the content.

 It connects to devices like router or switch and communicates to the client through the internet.
 The user connects through the client to the server using the domain name which automatically translates to the server IP by DNS resolver, provided by InterNIC.

 Example of a web server where a user could connect to the server to view a website, search, and communicate with other users over the network.

 Let us discuss the types in details :